Frequently Asked Questions

 We offer £50 cashback to residents who use real nappies on their babies.
-If you are struggling to cope due to the quantity of nappies produced, why not consider reusable nappies as an alternative.
-This is more environmentally friendly and kinder to your baby.
+Alternatively, if you've never used real nappies and would like to give them a go, you can apply for a free starter kit worth over £100.
+Real nappies are more environmentally friendly and kinder to your baby.
 It is estimated that a baby will use an average of 5,000 disposable nappies, all of which end up in landfill sites.

 Please also see above.